Solution Brief: Transforming your Bioanalytical Operations

-The material receipt component can be used to record and track references standards.
+The material receipt component can be used to record and track referenced standards and critical reagents.
 The component also includes the option to associate a Certificate of Analysis (CoA) that ensures appropriate correction factors and purity values are incorporated during reconstitution or solution preparation steps.

 CoA data can be recorded through the E-WorkBook interface and subsequently utilized in analytical method templates.
 This also includes the option to associate electronic versions of CoA documents, along with information about the biological matrices received by analysts.

 All stock solutions and resulting working stocks used in a specific assay are recorded and traced.
 Furthermore, information relating to reagents (e.g. Control of Substances Hazardous to Health COSHH assessments) can be stored and handling instructions can be communicated to users.
-CoA information relevant to the preparation of a compound stock solution or common reagent (buffers and solvents) can be automatically retrieved from E-WorkBook.
+Reagent recipes are displayed from the method, however, daily preparations are scalable on the fly for current study needs.